 There are a few options for disciplining unruly members, and every space will have its own policies regarding how they handle these situations.
 Usually, communities follow either a zero-tolerance rule or a three-strike rule.

-There are several ways to do this, but the simplest is just allowing the community to manage themselves.
+There are several ways to moderate a community, but the simplest is just allowing the community to manage themselves.
 Instead of swooping straight in after spotting an inflammatory remark, give your members the chance to respond to it.

 If nobody takes the appropriate action, you can take the lead by intervening and setting the correct example.